 - Will Canadians be able to buy data-only plans and make all their calls through Skype?

-For those among us who cling to our iPhones, and those whose Blackberry never leaves their fingertips, consider this your warning: How Canadians use the Internet tomorrow is being decided today.This entry was posted in Blog, General Blogs, User Experience and tagged government, mobile, mobile internet, public sector.
+For those among us who cling to our iPhones, and those whose Blackberry never leaves their fingertips, consider this your warning: How Canadians use the Internet tomorrow is being decided today.This entry was posted in Technology, User Experience and tagged government, mobile, mobile internet, public sector.
 Bookmark the permalink.